Cancellation, Withdrawal, Absence and Readmission

 - If you want to drop a class after the add/drop period, you actually need to "withdraw" from it.
 This is an enrollment adjustment.

 - Keep in mind, when you withdraw from a course, a "W" will appear on your transcript instead of a grade.
-For Winter 2021 and Spring 2021, “W” will not appear on your transcript unless you withdraw after week eighth.
+For Fall 2021, “W” will not appear on your transcript unless you withdraw after week eight.

-- If you're planning on withdrawing from ALL of your classes, you should officially withdraw from the university.
+- If you're planning on withdrawing from ALL of your classes, you must officially withdraw from the university.

 - You cannot drop your last class in R'Web.
 To withdraw fully for the term, please follow the steps below.